kmarkus/microblx-motion-control/usc/cascaded-ctrl/README.md

-# Cascaded controllers
+# Cascaded controller Application

-## Motivation

-The following two compositions implement two variants of a position controller.
-The first uses the manipulators built-in velocity controller, whereas the second realizes the position controller as cascaded position - velocity controller on top of the manipulators built-in effort controller.
+This example illustrates the composition extensions of the microblx launch DSL.
+The examples builds different variants of

 Both compositions use the dummy `manipulator` block and are launchable (instruction below).
 For debugging and testing, the position